priyank04/priyank04/README.md

 #### Pursuing Graduate Degree at <a href = "https://www.umd.edu/">University of Maryland, College Park</a> in Information Systems 🎓

-I ❤ DevCommunity, Biz Person by Day & Techsavvy by Night and Creative Coding! 😊
+I ❤ DevCommunity, Biz Person by Day & Techsavvy by Night! 😊

 ### 👩‍💻 I'm working on
 - Building side projects and my portfolio website.